-The Draft Strategy is in two parts (Attachments 1 and 2) and was informed by technical assessments of all playgrounds.
-It is intended the Draft Strategy, once endorsed, will guide the future development and management of play spaces across the shire for the next ten years.
+The Draft Strategy is in two parts (Attachments 1 & 2) and is supported by a technical assessment of all play spaces within the Shire.
+Once adopted, the Draft Strategy will guide the future development and management of play spaces across the shire for the next ten years.